 - 5. Click OK to save the review contents. - 4.
 Set the reviewers: - 1.
 Click the Select Review Participants button. - 2.
 Place a checkmark beside the appropriate individuals. - 3.
 Click OK to save the review participants. - 5.
-If desired, you can Require electronic signatures for formal reviews.
+Provide a description for the review. - Type a description into the Description field.
+The description can be used for any purpose, but it is typically used to provide information about the purpose of the artifact. - 6.
+Start the review.